 2. Comment on their profile.

 Commenting on someone’s online dating profile shows that you actually read it and that you’re a good listener.
-When you meet a new person online, it can be tempting to compliment their looks.
+When it comes to opening lines for dating apps and meeting a new person online, it can be tempting to compliment their looks.
 And while physical compliments are nice, they can sometimes be, well, empty.
 Most people would rather receive a compliment about something they wrote in their profile.
 Bonus points if you add a little information about yourself.
 It keeps the conversation going and gives them something to respond to.

 -I see that you like to cook.
 I’m trying to be better at cooking myself.
 I made a great vegetarian lasagna a few nights ago.